 Getting To & Around Tromso

-Once you see Tromso on a map, it may seem like getting there would be difficult.
 You have several options to reach Tromso; the quickest and easiest is by plane.
 Tromso has its own international airport, Tromsø Airport, Langnes, which is well-connected to major cities in Norway and some international destinations.

 There are direct flights from Oslo, so this is the most popular way to reach this Arctic city – fly into Oslo and then take a connecting flight to Tromso.
 Oslo is a major airport with flights inbound from most major international airports.

 If you don’t want to fly, then there are several additional options to get to Tromso.
-While there’s no direct train connection to Tromso, you can take a train to Narvik, the closest train station to Tromso.
+While there’s no direct train connection you can take a train to Narvik, the closest train station to Tromso.
 From Narvik, you can take a bus or rent a car to reach Tromso.

 If you’re already in Norway or a neighbouring country – for instance, exploring northern Sweden or Finnish Lapland — you can drive to Tromso.

 Keep in mind that driving conditions can be challenging in Tromso in winter due to snow and ice, so it’s important to be prepared for the weather and road conditions.
+Driving is my preferred mode of transport, however, as it offers the most flexibility.

 If you are taking your own car on the road trip of a lifetime, make sure you have fitted winter tyres and have snow chains ready.
 You can browse Rentalcars.com to compare prices for car hire in Tromso.